codeonlyjs/website/content/guide/routerDetails.md

 View state restoration is the process of maintaining any otherwise transient view state information when navigating through the session history.

-The most common kind of view state to be persisted is the current scroll position and the built in ViewStateRestoration object can handle this automatically.
+The most common kind of view state to be persisted is the current scroll position which is handled automatically.

-The built-in component normally just saves the document scroll position but it can be customized:
+View state restoration can be customized:

-* View state restoration can be customized on a per-route handler basis by adding `captureViewState()` and `restoreViewState(viewState)` functions to the route handler.
+* on a per-route basis by adding `captureViewState()` and `restoreViewState(viewState)` functions to the route handler.

-* By adding `captureViewState()` and `restoreViewState(viewState)` methods to the router object it can be customized globally.
+* globally by adding `captureViewState()` and `restoreViewState(viewState)` methods to the router object.